Himalayan goral: Behaviour and ecology

-Himalayan goral group home range size is typically around 40 ha, with males occupying marked territories of 22–25 ha during the mating season.

-Himalayan goral often form small bands of four to twelve individuals, although they are also known to pair off or, especially in the case of older males, be solitary.
-The animal is crepuscular, being most active in the early morning and late evening.
-After a morning meal, it often drinks and then rests on a rock ledge through the day.
-It feeds on leaves and associated softer parts of plants, mainly grasses.
+The Himalayan goral is crepuscular and rests on a rock ledge through the day; it feeds on leaves and associated softer parts of plants, mainly grasses.
+It often forms small groups of four to twelve individuals; older males pair off and are solitary.

+The home range of Himalayan goral groups is typically around 40 ha, with males occupying marked territories of 22–25 ha during the mating season.

 The Himalayan goral is very agile and can run quickly.
 Due to its coloration it is very well camouflaged, so that it is extremely difficult to sight it, especially since it spends much of the day lying still.
 However, it is hunted by various predators, notably the Himalayan wolf.

-Himalayan goral can live for 14 or 15 years.
-The female gives birth after a gestation period of 170–218 days, usually to a single offspring.
-The young are weaned at 7 or 8 months of age and reach sexual maturity at around 3 years.
+Palaeoecology

+During the Pleistocene, the Himalayan goral's range stretched into mainland Southeast Asia; fossil remains from the site of Tham Kra Duk in Thailand possess high δ^{18}O values, likely reflecting grazing in open habitats.